krishxps/0-100-Mern-Harkirat/README.md

 ## Week 6
 - Advanced React.js concepts like context API.
-- Explored memoization techniques with useMemo.
+- Explored memoization techniques with `useMemo`.
 - Enhanced understanding of React Router.

 ### Week 6 - Coding Activities
 - 01: Implemented context API for global state management.
-- 02: Used useMemo for performance optimization in React components.
+- 02: Used `useMemo` for performance optimization in React components.
 - 03: Enhanced navigation with nested routes using React Router.

 ---